Vaultpls/Twitch-IRC-Bot/README.md

 **Notifications** - (x) joined the chatroom! (x) got moderator status! (only in text)

-**Website Title fetcher** - (WIP) Someone posted a link and the bot goes and fetches the title of the page so you can know what it is before you even go there!
+**Website Title fetcher** - Someone posted a link and the bot goes and fetches the title of the page so you can know what it is before you even go there!

 **Console Input** - Don't feel like going in your browser/IRC client?
 You can type your input into the program and it comes out if the bot were saying it!

+**Quotes!** - Sorting and displaying of your quotes!

+**Self Spam Control** - Don't like how your bot spams your channel?
+Put a limit for each time he can say something!

 <h3>Why not use a IRC Lib instead of making your own?</h3>
 It just seemed a little dirty using a IRC Library at the moment.